OptimoSupreme/Tetra/README.md

 ## Development and testing

 These recipes are for iterating on Tetra locally against uncommitted changes to the Containerfile.
 For a normal install, use the GHCR-based ISO build above.
-They require the git repo to be cloned locally, and the commands run from its root directory.
+The following commands require the git repo to be cloned locally, and to be run run from its root directory.

 ### Building the OS container locally